gvmrtnv/Marketplace/README.md

 - MessageKit for chat functions

 Extra information:
-- Arhcitekture pattern is MVC, as the easiest one, since the project was supposed to be not too sophisticated and designed only by myself
+- The arhcitecture pattern is MVC, as the easiest one, since the project was supposed to be not too sophisticated and designed only by myself
-- Mock-up was made with use of story-boards (as easiest and fastest way) and gradually replaced with programmatic design (for сontrol and UI-Design purposes)
+- Mock-up was made with the use of story-boards (as the easiest and fastest way) and gradually replaced with programmatic design (for сontrol and UI-Design purposes)
 - I planned to add more comments into code, but haven't managed it yet - sorry =)